 Walk up Golden Cap, the highest point on the south coast, and reward yourself afterwards at the beachside Anchor Inn in Seatown.

 The Heritage Centre runs guided fossil hunting and rock-pooling walks.
-The beach has been nominated by BBC Countryfile as one of the top 5 beaches in the UK 2017.

 From Burton Bradstock drive east along the coast road for a superb view of St Catherine’s Chapel and the Fleet lagoon stretching down towards Portland, and beyond.
 With its Swannery, Children’s Farm, and Sub-tropical Gardens, small galleries and tea-rooms (the garden at Abbey House is a favourite), Abbotsbury has something of interest for all ages.